DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 User Types and Permissions
 --------------------------

-The first registed user of a DSA system will be an ``admin`` user and have super-user privileges, meaning that user can take any actions on the system.
+The first registed user of a SEER DSA system will be an ``admin`` user and have super-user privileges, meaning that user can take any actions on the system.
 All subsequently created users will be regular, non-super-users, but will have the ability to use the redaction workflows.

-If no user is logged in, you are said to be browsing the DSA as the ``anonymous`` user.
-The ``anonymous`` user may browse data in the DSA, but cannot take any actions that redact data or change the state of data.
+If no user is logged in, you are said to be browsing the SEER DSA as the ``anonymous`` user.
+The ``anonymous`` user may browse data in the SEER DSA, but cannot take any actions that redact data or change the state of data.
 When you are browsing as the ``anonymous`` user you will see the option to ``Register or Log In`` as in the below screenshot.

 .. image:: screenshots/register_or_login.png
    :height: 100